Tanacross language: Status

 As with all of the Athabaskan languages of Alaska, Tanacross is extremely endangered.
 Although most children have passive understanding of simple commands and phrases, most fluent speakers of Tanacross are at least fifty years old.
 Only among the oldest speakers is Tanacross the language of daily communication.
 Based on the age of the youngest speakers, Krauss (1997) estimates 65 speakers out of a total population of 220.
 In spite of the relatively small number of speakers, the percentage of speakers out of the total population is quite high for an Alaska Athabaskan language.
 Outside Tanacross village proper the percentage is much lower.
 Although 1990 census figures place the combined populations of Dot Lake and Healy Lake at 117, Kari (p.c.) estimates fewer than four speakers at Healy Lake and perhaps two or three at Dot Lake.

 In spite of its small size (population 140) and proximity to predominantly non-native community of Tok, Tanacross village maintains its own school, where Tanacross literacy is sometimes taught.
 In addition, most households in the village contain at least one fluent Tanacross speaker.

 Recently there has been an increase in interest in language revitalization, particularly among middle aged adults.
 A Tanacross Language Workshop was conducted in 1990, and several training sessions were held at the Yukon Native Language Centre in Whitehorse throughout the 1990s.
 These training sessions resulted in Native Language teaching certification for at least one speaker.
 Tanacross language classes are planned at the University of Alaska regional center in Tok.

 Phonology

-Tanacross is one of four Athabaskan tone languages spoken in Alaska.
+Tanacross is one of four Athabaskan tonal languages spoken in Alaska.
 The others are Gwichʼin, Han, and Upper Tanana.
 Tanacross is the only Alaska Athabaskan language to exhibit high tone as a reflex of Proto-Athabaskan constriction.